-2 US buildings closed in Portland after threat received
+US buildings closed in Portland after car-bomb threat made

 PORTLAND, Ore.
-(AP) - At least two federal buildings in Portland have been closed and the FBI is investigating after a threat of violence was reported, the officials said Friday.
+(AP) - At least two federal buildings in Portland have been closed and the FBI is investigating after a car bomb threat was made, the officials said Friday.

+The threat, which was received Thursday, warned of the intention to use a car bomb to target federal property in Portland, according to two law enforcement officials.
+A number of federal offices in the area have been closed because of the threat, the officials said.
+The officials could not discuss the investigation publicly and spoke to The Associated Press on condition of anonymity.

 Investigators are trying to determine whether the threat is credible, the FBI said in a statement.

-The Portland office of the U.S. Bankruptcy Court was closed due to a threat of violence in the area, according to the court’s website.
+The Portland office of the U.S. Bankruptcy Court was closed because of a threat of violence in the area, according to the court’s website.
 Also closed was the Mark O. Hatfield Federal courthouse, which was the site of weeks of violent protests last month.

-Demonstrators have taken to the streets or Oregon’s largest city nightly since the May police killing of George Floyd and clashed repeatedly with federal agents dispatched to protect the courthouse.
+Demonstrators have taken to the streets of Oregon’s largest city nightly since the May police killing of George Floyd and clashed repeatedly with federal agents dispatched to protect the courthouse.
 A statement on the courthouse website did not say why the building had closed.

 The FBI’s statement said: “If we develop information indicating a credible threat, we will notify the public.”